philippinespire/pire_lcwgs_data_processing/README.md

 Before embarking upon mapping, it is a good idea to curate your reference genome.

-For a chromosome scale genome, we
+For a chromosome scale genome, rename the chromosomes in the FASTA files to be intuitive (chr01, chr01, ...) while retaining the accession number

 ```bash
 # Download the genome